-- When you are working on drafts and you want to save printer ink or toner, you might want to deselect some of the items in the Contents section. - The Print black selection causes color text (but not graphics) to print as black on a color printer; on a black-and-white printer, this option causes color text to print as solid black instead of shades of grey (dithered). - Contrast Print black with Convert colors to greyscale on the Options - OpenOffice.org - Print page (Figure 7), which prints all graphics as greyscale on color printers.
-(On black-and-white printers, color in graphics normally prints as greyscale.) - If you are printing double-sided on a non-duplexing printer, you might choose to print only left or right pages, then turn the stack over and print the other pages. - Depending on how your printer ejects pages (face up or face down), you might need to print the pages in reverse order so they stack in the correct order as they are printed.
+- When you are working on drafts, and you want to save printer ink or toner, you might want to deselect some items in the Contents section. - The Print text in black selection causes colored text (but not graphics) to print as black on a color printer; on a black-and-white printer, this option causes color text to print as solid black instead of shades of gray (dithered). - The Print text in black option has a different effect than the Convert colors to gray scale on the Options-OpenOffice-Print page (Figure 7), which prints all graphics as gray scale on color printers.
+(On black-and-white printers, color in graphics normally prints as gray scale.) - If you are printing double-sided on a non-duplexing printer, you might choose to print only left or right pages, then turn the stack over and print the other pages. - Depending on how your printer ejects pages (face up or face down), you might need to print the pages in reverse order, so they stack in the correct order as they are printed.
 Tip You can override any of these defaults when printing a document.
 Click File > Print, then click the Options button on the Print dialog box.
 The Printer Options dialog box that appears is similar to the one shown in Figure 26.

-Figure 26.
-Choosing Print options for Writer

-Default table options

-On the OpenOffice.org Writer - Table page (Figure 27), you can specify the default behavior of tables.
+Default Table Options On the OpenOffice Writer-Table page, you can specify the default behavior of tables.

-Figure 27.
-Choosing default Table options Some considerations:
+Figure 27: Choosing default Table options Some considerations:

 - If most of your tables will require borders or headings, select those options.
 If most of your tables are used for page layout, deselect borders and headings. - Number recognition can be very useful if most of your tables contain numerical data; Writer will recognize dates or currency, for example, and format the numbers appropriately.
 However, if you want the numbers to remain as ordinary text, this feature can be quite irritating, so you will want to deselect it. - The Keyboard handling section specifies the distances that cells move when you use keyboard shortcuts to move them and the size of rows and columns inserted using keyboard shortcuts. - The choices in the Behavior of rows/columns section determine the effects that changes to rows or columns have on adjacent rows or columns and the entire table.
 You might need to test these selections to fully understand the effects.
-Change tracking options If you plan to use the change-tracking feature of Writer, use the OpenOffice.org Writer - Changes page (Figure 28) to choose the way inserted and deleted material is marked, whether and how attribute changes are marked, and whether and how change bars are marked in the margins.
+Change Tracking Options If you plan to use the change-tracking feature of Writer, use the OpenOffice Writer-Changes page to choose the way inserted and deleted material is marked, whether and how attribute changes are marked, and whether and how change bars are marked in the margins.